pgManage/pgManage/README.md

 ## About
 Postage is built on Envelope technology.
 Postage and Envelope are products of Workflow Products, LLC.

+Since postage runs in a browser it will use the UTF8 encoding.
+Therefore we don't recommend you use postage with a non-UTF8 database.

 ## Developer Notes
 If you're interested in developing, patching or in any way contributing to Postage then you should probably also read the [README_DEV](https://github.com/workflowproducts/postage/blob/master/README_DEV.md) file.